 The Dire Consequences of High Blood Pressure

 High blood pressure can cause a host of health issues.
 For starters, it can cause kidney damage and even lead to retinal damage.
-High blood pressure can also lead to two potentially consequences shown below.
+High blood pressure can also lead to these two potential consequences:

 High blood pressure puts a strain on arteries and blood vessels throughout your entire body, including those in your brain.
-The continued stress will wither cause the vessels to clog, or weaken.
-When this happens there’s a blockage of blood to the brain, or there’s bleeding into the brain.
-This results in a stroke.
+The continued stress could either cause the vessels to clog, or weaken.
+If this happens there’s a blockage of blood to the brain, or there’s bleeding into the brain, which results in a stroke.

 2. Heart Attack